Latin Alive! Book 1 (Student Edition)

 Latin Alive!
-Book 1 contains 36 weekly chapters, including 7 review chapters.
+Book 1 (Student Edition) contains 36 weekly chapters, including 7 review chapters.
 Clear grammatical explanations explain all five noun declensions and cases, all verb conjugations, irregular verbs, and various pronouns, adjectives, and adverbs.
 Each chapter begins with the Latin motto of a United States state seal and includes extensive study of Latin derivatives.
 The student edition also includes contributions by Christopher Schlect, historian and academic dean at New Saint Andrews College.

 How does this text compare with Latin for Children?

-This first text in the Latin Alive! series serves as both an introduction for middle school and high school students who have not previously studied Latin, and also as “bridge text” into more advanced study for students who have studied Latin in grammar school.
+This first text in the Latin Alive! series serves as both an introduction for middle school and high school students who have not previously studied Latin, and also as a “bridge text” into more advanced study for students who have studied Latin in grammar school.
 If your student has gone through all of the Latin for Children primers, you will find this first year of Latin Alive! to be one of accelerated review, with greater explanation of grammar and increased reading and translation.

 Latin Alive! compared with Wheelock’s Latin Document (PDF)